 The 3rd of August starts yet again in Westland at Honselersdijk Trade Parc Westland at 11:30.
 They will sail through Naaldwijk and Den Haag before they arrive back at the Honselersdijk Trade Parc Westland at 19:00.

 The 4th of August starts again in Westland where they depart from Honselersdijk Trade Parc Westland at 11:00.
 They sail through Delft, Schipluiden and other small places before you arrive back at Honselersdijk Trade Parc Westland at 18:30.

 There’s no need to get any tickets for the floating corso of Westland.

 The three days have completely different routes from the each other.
-The area are: Rijnmond, Westland and Delfland.
+The areas are: Rijnmond, Westland and Delfland.
 Have a look at the routes of the Westland floating flower parade here.

 Lichtenvoorde is another beautiful flower parade that can be found in the Eastern part of The Netherlands.
 It’s together with the flower parade of Zundert one of The Netherlands most artistic flower parades.
 If you’re looking for things to do in Gelderland, then visiting Lichtenvoorde is always a great idea.
 The corso of Lichtenvoorde exists for a long time already and it originated from a fair that was always took place in the end of August.

 Even when Wilhelmina became Queen of The Netherlands, Lichtenvoorde already had a flower parade, back on the 6th of September in 1898.
 But it took this beautiful town in Gelderland until 1926 before the flower parade had a yearly return.